pbrod/nvector/CONTRIBUTING.rst

 For merging, you should:

 1. Include an example for use
-2. Add a note to `CHANGELOG.rst` about the changes
-3. Update the author list in `AUTHORS.rst` if applicable
+2. Update the author list in `AUTHORS.rst` if applicable
-4. Ensure that all checks passed (current checks include GitHub Actions)
+3. Ensure that all checks passed (current checks include GitHub Actions)

 If you don't have all the necessary Python versions available locally or have trouble building all the testing environments, you can rely on GitHub Actions